MitchForest/wordwise/.pm/docs/canonical-assistant.md

 - 80% reduction in analysis work on typical edits
 - Sub-100ms response for single word changes
 - Dramatic cost savings for AI-powered features
+- Seamless integration with the position tracking system

 ---